seapoe1809/DarnaVersion1/README.md

 ##Why nextcloud and not any cloud
  Nextcloud allows you to store your data on your computer even if you were remote and gives you more control.
 Technically any cloud works but that is your choice.
 Im tired of others reselling my data.

+ ##issue: if for some reason you have to re-run setup_darna.py, then delete the Health_server folder and rerun.
+ ## find your IP by going to terminal and entering $ifconfig

 Step 2: Download your health data in nextcloud from iphone
 =========================================================